dshree-21/dshree-21/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on DSA concepts
-- 🌱 I’m currently learning Algorithms
+- 🌱 I worked as Summer Analyst (Technology) at Morgan Stanley (May-July, 2023- Mummbai)
-- 👯 I’m looking to collaborate on web development.
+- 👯 I’m looking to collaborate on projects aimed at solving real-world business problems.
-- 🤔 I’m looking for help with project ideas.
+- 🤔 I’m looking for help with internships.
-- 💬 Ask me about coding , music
+- 💬 Ask me about coding, music
 - 📫 How to reach me: Linkedin.
 - 😄 Pronouns: ...She/her
 - ⚡ Fun fact: ...